22nd Jan 2024

 Chinese New Year is the beginning of the Lunar New Year and it is greatly celebrated as one of the most important holidays in China.
 It usually lasts for about two weeks, and people refer to it as the “Spring Festival”.

 During Chinese New Year, a variety of flowers are popularly shared among family, friends, lovers, colleagues as gifts.
 These gifts are intended to interpret and ignite various positive meanings to one another.

 However, many Chinese New Year flowers are usually celebrated even in other countries for their significance during this festive season.

-To traditionalists, this most important of Chinese holidays is all about good luck and renewal, but some flowers, fruits, and colours are considered luckier than others, so if you’re thinking about adding some Chinese New Year cheer to your home or workplace this Year of the Tiger, keep reading to find out how to do it right!
+To traditionalists, this most important of Chinese holidays is all about good luck and renewal, but some flowers, fruits, and colours are considered luckier than others, so if you’re thinking about adding some Chinese New Year cheer to your home or workplace this Year of the Dragon, keep reading to find out how to do it right!

 Orchids are undoubtedly the most popular Chinese New Year flower.
 It’s believed that they bring good fortune.
 Among all varieties of orchids, the Phalaenopsis is a popular festive flower, with good meanings of happiness, vitality and longevity.
 Said to symbolise abundance, fertility, refinement and luxury, orchids are ideal gifts for that special someone in your life.